 - Policy/Advocacy: We are fighting for stronger legislation, regulations, and enforcement by Congress, federal and state agencies, and other key bodies.
 Please see www.nchh.org/policy.aspx for more information.

 Unlike the national American Housing Survey data that are published every two years, a consistent pattern of publication for the “Metro Edition” covering these 46 metro areas has declined in recent years.
 Previously, the Census Bureau’s website says the Metro surveys are supposed to be done every six years.
 However, the Bureau recently revised the plan to specify that Metro surveys will be done every four years.
 We expect that 2013 survey will include all metro areas not sampled in 2009 or 2011.
 Wouldn’t jurisdictions with older data be unfairly penalized?

 To ensure that locations were not penalized in the rankings for having older data, we compared each jurisdiction’s data to the most similar national year of data.
-How was the survey conducted (e.g., number people, site visits vs. phone, repeat visits)?
+How was the survey conducted (e.g., number of people, site visits versus phone, repeat visits)?

 The initial surveys are conducted through in-depth, face-to-face interviews with the homeowner or renter.
 Subsequent surveys are conducted by phone.